1. What is invasive lobular breast cancer?

-Invasive lobular breast cancer occurs when these abnormal cancer cells have started to grow within the lobules (milk-producing glands) and then spread into the surrounding breast tissue.
+Invasive lobular breast cancer occurs when these abnormal cancer cells have started to grow within the lobules and then spread into the surrounding breast tissue.

-Invasive lobular breast cancer may not cause any obvious changes to the breast.
+Invasive lobular breast cancer may not cause any obvious changes to the breast, like a definite lump.

-Invasive lobular breast cancer can sometimes be more difficult than other types of breast cancer to identify and measure using an ultrasound or mammogram, so you may have a magnetic resonance imaging (MRI) scan.
-An MRI uses magnetic fields and radio waves to produce a series of images of the inside of the breast and can sometimes provide a more accurate picture of the size of this type of cancer, and whether it affects more than one area in the breast.
+Invasive lobular breast cancer can sometimes be more difficult than other types of breast cancer to locate and measure using an ultrasound or mammogram, so you may have a magnetic resonance imaging (MRI) scan.
+An MRI uses magnetism and radio waves to produce a series of images of the inside of the body.
+It doesn’t expose the body to x-ray radiation.
+It can sometimes provide a more accurate picture of the size of this type of cancer, and whether it affects more than one area in the breast.
 Both breasts will be checked.